Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: Extension to any geodesic filling a surface of Euler characteristic

-\begin{rem} The statement we prove in \cref{thm:all_chi_-1} is slightly stronger than what we need for \ref{chal:FR_type}, because we prove a uniformity with respect to the local type.
-This uniformity will be used in \cref{sec:typic-surf-have}, where we prove that $\lambda_1 \geq \frac 29 - \epsilon$ typically. \end{rem}
+\begin{rem} The statement we prove in \cref{thm:all_chi_-1} is stronger than our statement for \ref{chal:FR_type}, because we prove an additional uniformity with respect to the local type.
+This uniformity is essential for applications to spectral gap problems, as illustrated in the applications in \cite{anantharaman_29} and the companion article. \end{rem}

-The plan of the proof is the following. \begin{itemize} \item In \cref{sec:double-fill-curv}, we prove the result for local topological types satisfying an additional hypothesis, ``double-filling'' loops. \item In \cref{sec:class-fill-curv}, we prove that all local topological types for which $\chi_S=-1$ are either double-filling, a figure-eight, or elements of a class of local topological types called ``one-sided iterated eights''. \item It then follows that the only remaining case to examine is the case of one-sided iterated eights, which is done in \cref{sec:one-sided-iterated}. \end{itemize}
+The plan of the proof is the following. \begin{itemize} \item In \cref{sec:double-fill-curv}, we prove the result for local topological types satisfying an additional hypothesis, ``double-filling'' loops. \item In \cref{sec:class-fill-curv}, we prove that all local topological types $\type$ with $\chi(\type)=1$ are either double-filling, a figure-eight, or elements of a class of local topological types called ``one-sided iterated eights''. \item It then follows that the only remaining case to examine is the case of one-sided iterated eights, which is done in \cref{sec:one-sided-iterated}. \end{itemize}